dljubenk/dljubenk.github.io/_posts/2019-02-01-project-description.markdown

 ---

 ## Background

+This study will apply data science methods in order to improve the quality of life in contemporary cities, by ***investigating Bike Sharing Systems***.
 > Applying Data Science methods to improve the quality of life in contemporary cities, with a particular on Bike Sharing Systems.

 ## Problem Statement